grizeldi/crypto-thing/README.md

 As this is a proof of concept implementation, we do not currently implement an admin control panel where the data and users in the database could be managed.
 All the data and users are created through the initial setup script.

+**DISCLAIMER: The project is a proof of concept and therefore contains security issues (lack of https, storing plain text passwords...) that would need to be resolved before any kind of production usage.
+Please don't use in production.**

 # How to run
 To build and run the project, you will need the following tools:

   * docker
   * docker-compose
+  * metamask

 Everything else (blockchain, database, web server) is handled inside the docker containers this project builds into.